-The ARP 4761 process has three parts-the Functional Hazard Analysis, the Preliminary System Safety Analysis, and the System Safety Analysis-which are performed at each relevant level of abstraction (or hierarchical level) for the system under study.
+The ARP 4761 process has three parts-the Functional Hazard Analysis, the Preliminary System Safety Analysis, and the System Safety Analysis-which are performed at each relevant level of abstraction (or hierarchical level) for the aircraft under study.

 Functional Hazard Analysis (FHA): The FHA is conducted at the beginning of the aircraft development cycle.
 There are two levels of FHA: the aircraft level FHA and the system level FHA.
 The aircraft-level FHA identifies and classifies the failure conditions associated with the aircraft level functions.
 The classification of these failure conditions establishes the safety requirements that an aircraft must meet.
 The goal is to identify each failure condition along with the rationale for its severity classification.
 A standard risk assessment matrix is used, shown in Table 3.1.
 Both the failure of single and combinations of aircraft functions are considered.
-The failure condition severity determines the development assurance level allocated to the subsystem.
+The failure condition severity determines the item development assurance level (IDAL) allocated to the subsystem.
+Besides the FDALs, there are some qualitative requirements generated in the aircraft level FHA (Functional Hazard Analysis), particularly those related to assuring independence of failures for aircraft level functions.